Pokerole-Software-Development/Pokerole-Obsidian-SRD/Readme.md

 - **Tags** Obsidian supports adding \#tags to documents to group them.
 Each of the different document types in the SRD are tags according to their type.
 - **[Dataview](https://blacksmithgu.github.io/obsidian-dataview/)** is a very powerful query language that can be run against your notes.
 It can, for example, select all Pokedex entries where the Pokemon's Maximum Strength are greater than 5 and present them for you in a table.
 Dataview powers a large portion of the SRD, and I've included a *Dataview Queries* folder in the Vault with some sample queries.
 - **Templates** are documents you can insert into other documents with a command.
 You can create your own or use some of the ones I've included in the *Templates* folder.
+- **Multiplatform** Obsidian can be used on any operating system, include mobile devices.
+You can set up your Vault to synchronize across all of those devices as well.

 I've also included a *Campaign* folder.
 This folder is an empty framework based off the one I use for my own Pokerole campaign.

 ## Sounds Great, How Do I Start?

 1. Download this Obsidian Vault.
+You can do this via Git if you're familiar, or you can
+2. Install Obsidian.